 New English Ballet Theatre showcased five new works from the UK’s top choreographic talents from 9th – 12th Nov 2016 at Peacock Theatre, London.

 With awe-inspiring music and breathtaking choreography, these five world-class ballets enchanted, intrigued and inspired audiences new and old, leading them on an emotional journey of discovery.

 Award-winning Royal Ballet Soloist, Marcelino Sambé’s new piece set to music by Nathan Halpern and Yann Tiersen leads the audience into a surrealistic dream in the land of the subconscious.

-English National Ballet Associate, George Williamson examines the concept of ‘foreignness’ to Brahms Piano Sonata in E Minor Opus 38 First Movement played live by renowned pianist Anne Lovett and cellist Anna Menzies.
+George Williamson examines the concept of ‘foreignness’ to Brahms Piano Sonata in E Minor Opus 38 First Movement played live by renowned pianist Anne Lovett and cellist Anna Menzies.

 Choreographer, Kristen McNally depicts, with her usual wit, the concept of the ‘pilgrimage’ – a person’s journey or search for moral or spiritual significance, set to the music from the original film score of The Grand Budapest Hotel.

 Valentino Zucchetti’s new ballet, set to Rachmaninoff’s Trio Elegiaque No. 1 in G Minor, explores how ‘temptation’ and ‘desire’ impact on the relationships of two couples.